 - 12.4.1 Havering has a large proportion of London's floodplains.
-In addition to the areas of the borough at risk of flooding from rivers, other areas may also be at risk from flooding from groundwater, surface water runoff, ordinary watercourses and/or culvert blockage.
+In addition to the areas of the borough at risk of flooding from rivers, other areas may also be at risk from flooding from groundwater, surface water runoff, ordinary watercourses and culvert blockage.
 The Havering Local Flood Risk Management Strategy provides information on all types of flooding in the borough and explains the powers and responsibilities regarding flood risk. - 12.4.2 The requirements for the Sequential and Exception Tests are set out in the NPPF.
 The aim of the Sequential Test is to steer development to areas with the lowest probability of flooding.
-If development cannot be located in zones with lower probability of flooding development will need to apply the Exception Test, demonstrating that wider sustainability benefits outweigh the flood risk and including a site-specific flood risk assessment. - 12.4.3 Policy 32 has been informed by the recommendations of the Strategic Flood Risk Assessment (2016) (SFRA), which should be used by developers as a starting point regarding flood risk guidance.
-The SFRA identifies the areas at risk of flooding in the borough and sets out when developers need to submit site-specific flood risk assessments. - Apart from the requirements in the NPPF and London Plan, site-specific flood risk assessments will also be required where drainage problems are identified by the Council.
+If development cannot be located in zones with lower probability of flooding, the Exception Test will need to be applied, demonstrating that wider sustainability benefits outweigh the flood risk and including a site-specific flood risk assessment. - 12.4.3 Policy 32 has been informed by the recommendations of the Strategic Flood Risk Assessment (2016) (SFRA), which should be used by developers as a starting point regarding flood risk guidance.
+The SFRA identifies the areas at risk of flooding in the borough and sets out when developers need to submit site-specific flood risk assessments. - 12.4.4 Apart from the requirements in the NPPF and London Plan, site-specific flood risk assessments will also be required where drainage problems are identified by the Council.
 This specifically includes development in the Havering Critical Drainange Areas (HCDAs) as identified in the SFRA.
 Site-specific flood risk assessments are particularly important as these HCDAs have known localised flooding problems which can cause significant damage.
 No Critical Drainange Areas have been identified in Havering by the Environment Agency.
 Site-specific flood risk assessments will also be required on other sites with potential flooding issues known by the Council.
 Early engagement with the Council as the Lead Local Flood Authority is therefore recommended. - 12.4.5 The Washlands is a Flood Storage Area (FSA) for the River Beam.
 Due to the significant amount of development being proposed in, and nearby, the Washlands FSA as part of the Rainham and Beam Park Strategic Development Area, developments within the FSA will need to submit a site-specific flood risk assessments.
 This should specifically demonstrate resilience measures, safe access and egress or places of refuge as well as the potential of increasing flood risk elsewhere. - 12.4.6 Developers should utilise the Government's Site-Specific Flood Risk Assessment Checklist in preparing site-specific flood risk assessments.
-The Council will consider the information in the Government's Flood Risk Assessments Checklist (10), the PPG and the SFRA in evaluating planning applications and accompanying site-specific flood risk assessments. - 12.4.7 Sustainable Drainage Systems (SuDS) should be designed appropriately for the local site characteristics.
+The Council will consider the information in the Government's Flood Risk Assessments Checklist (12), the PPG and the SFRA in evaluating planning applications and accompanying site-specific flood risk assessments. - 12.4.7 Sustainable Drainage Systems (SuDS) should be designed appropriately for the local site characteristics.
 The Council's SuDS Developer Guide (2015) provides detailed guidance on the optimal integration of SuDS in the design of developments.
-The Havering Local Flood Risk Management Strategy (2015) sets out what runoff rates are expected to be achieved by implementing SuDS. - 12.4.8 Developers should consult the Council as the Lead Local Flood Authority at an early stage in the design process to create a clear understanding of site-specific design requirements and constraints.
-Measures to make development resilient to flooding should be included in the development of design proposals, dependent on the likely level of flood risk at a site.
-This will permit a quick recovery
+The Havering Local Flood Risk Management Strategy (2015) sets out what runoff rates are expected to be achieved by implementing SuDS.